fhamonic/TurboStepper/README.md

 It is designed around C++ templates to be:
 * Versatile: You can implement your own timers, profiles and steppers interfaces.
 * Efficient: Constants known at compile time are optimized.
-* Easy-to-use: Hardware details are encapsulated within classes while still triggering error when incompatible parameters are detected.
+* Easy-to-use: Hardware details are encapsulated within classes while still triggering errors when incompatible parameters are detected.

 You can use 2 steppers per timer so up to 6 steppers on an Arduino Nano but don't overdo the microstepping and rotational speed.
 The maximum safe steps/s with an Arduino Nan is about 10k, the bottleneck being the end of the accelerating phase.